 The Colburn Conservatory provides professional preparation and training for musicians.
 Employment is typically obtained through auditions.
-Although the Conservatory does not provide job placement services as defined in the nonmusical world, preparation for employment is given to students through curricular (e.g., SEM 020 - The Working Musician), co-curricular (e.g., Jump Start) programs, the Career Development Center, and one-on-one advising, particularly between students and their applied teachers.
+Although the Conservatory does not provide job placement services as defined in the nonmusical world, preparation for employment is given to students through curricular (e.g., SEM 020 - The Working Musician micro-courses), co-curricular (e.g., Jump Start) programs, the Center for Innovation and Community Impact, and one-on-one advising, particularly between students and their applied teachers.